magronp/bsrnn/docs/analysis.md

 |    Original    |   7.7  |   6.1  |   9.7  |   4.8  |   7.1  |
 |    Multi-head  |   7.6  |   5.5  |   9.1  |   4.0  |   6.6  |

-ngroups ="null" (donc automatiquement =3ou 4), vocals=7.7, donc ne change pas grand chose. si on réduit num_repeats=4 as suggested dans DTTNet, worse results (7.5 dB vocals, même si 8M -> 5M parameters)
+ngroups ="null" (donc automatiquement =3 ou 4), vocals=7.7, donc ne change pas grand chose. si on réduit num_repeats=4 as suggested dans DTTNet, worse results (7.5 dB vocals, même si 8M -> 5M parameters)

 Thus, this scheme seems to be effective only when using the conv layers as in DTTNet, instead of the band-split mechanism here.